spacetx/starfish/docs/source/api/spots/index.rst

 Detecting Pixels
 ----------------

-Pixel Detectors can be imported using ``starfish.spots.DetectPixels``, which registers all classes that subclass ``DetectPixelsAlgorithmBase``:
+Pixel Detectors can be imported using ``starfish.spots.DetectPixels``, which registers all classes that subclass ``DetectPixelsAlgorithm``:

 .. code-block:: python